 1. Search the U.S. Patent and Trademark Office (USPTO) Database

 Because you are based in the US, you would make your search firstly in the database of USPTO so that you would become aware if your trademark is free or not.
-All pending marks and all search of use and nonuser registered marks would be available in its database.
+All pending marks and all searches of use and nonuser registered marks would be available in its database.
 After that, it’s how you need to proceed:

 Step 4: After getting any against marks, check their status (registered, pending, or abandoned) such that you would know if they are available or not.